 Parking revenue goes into the parking enterprise fund which pays for parking-specific infrastructure, like the parking deck, parking lots, and kiosks and services including the operation and maintenance of convenient, clean, safe, and affordable parking to residents and visitors.

 Parking for less than 30 minutes in on-street metered parking is free.
 This grace period allows quick stops downtown.
-If visitors exceed 30 minutes, the full hour amount will be charged.
-Parking fees are charged in one-hour increments.
+If visitors exceed 30 minutes, the full parking session amount will be charged.
+Parking fees are charged in fifteen minute increments.

 During paid parking hours, all owners or operators parking a vehicle in a parking space within an on-street metered parking zone for more than 30 minutes per park will be required to pay for the entire parking period at the City-adopted rate for the paid parking zone.